tianzesun/BluePath/README.md

-Since you are building BluePath as a high-performance, department-grade replacement for Courseography, the README should reflect its advanced tech stack (Neo4j, RAG, React Flow) while maintaining a professional "internal tool" tone.

-Here is a comprehensive README.md template you can drop into your repository:

 BluePath
 BluePath is a next-generation academic graph platform designed for the Department of Computer Science.
 It serves as a high-performance, AI-driven evolution of the original Courseography project, modernized to help students and faculty navigate complex prerequisite chains with ease.